yangzhou12/BenchX/README.md

 You can run any benchmark task supported by BenchX using the following commands.
 The MedVLP model, dataset, and training parameters can be specified by a config file in [`config/`](config/).
 Additional command-line arguments can also be specified to override the configuration setting.

-Training other supported algorithms (on other datasets with different label settings) can be specified by a config file:

 ### 1. Classification

 To fine-tune a MedVLP model for classification, run this command: